Bachelor of Arts in Criminal Justice Studies

 Beyond the classroom

 As a criminal justice studies major at Western Michigan University, you will have plenty of opportunities to extend your classroom learning to real-world situations through investigation, discovery and experience.
 During your studies, you may engage in service learning or applied research courses that provide hands-on experience with community partners.
 You will also have the opportunity to participate in individual internships with approved agencies where you can gain critical knowledge and skills from working with professionals in the field.
-You will have the option of pursuing a law enforcement certification through our program’s affiliation with the Kalamazoo Law Enforcement Training Center.

 Study abroad opportunities provide students with safe and affordable learning opportunities with global partners outside of the U.S.